siddharthkoli/Project-Spice/README.md

 # Project-Spice

 ### A project to digitally maintain "Society Maintainance Fee/Charge" records.
+*This project  will be on Heroku as soon as it's ready.*

 ## To run this project:
 - ### [Make sure you have **Git** installed!](https://git-scm.com/downloads)